josephburgess/long-covid-web-scraper/README.md

 # Long COVID Hub

 This project is an information hub for research, news and social posts about Long Covid.
-It utilises several APIs and web scrapers built using Python to obtain information and display it to the user.
+It utilises several APIs, web scrapers and a neural model for summarisation built using Python to obtain information and display it to the user.

 ## Technology
 The project uses a Python/Flask backend and a TypeScript/React frontend, with MongoDB used to store scraped data.
 Currently the hub has 3 sections, News, Data and Reddit Feed.
 News articles and Reddit posts are obtained using API calls to the respective services.